 Examining the results between player-positions identified that midfielders sustained more impacts (261) per-player, per-match, and recorded a higher median resultant linear acceleration (13g) than forwards and defenders.
 However, forwards recorded higher resultant median rotational accelerations (1,764 rad/s2) and this may be related to the different activities and roles that these players participate in through match participation.
 Despite these differences, defenders recorded a higher median HITSP (16) than midfielders and forwards and these may also be as a result of the differences in positional play during match activities.
 The variations observed between player-positions warrants further research to identify what match related activities result in these differences being observed.
 For example, while all players are able to be on any part of the field at any point in a game, they are normally assigned to a certain area for their role.1 For example the center, in conjunction with two wingmen, are normally positioned in the midfield area of the oval.1 The center normally attains the ball and links the defence and attack.
 In the forward area, a full forward [Forward category] is the main target for the ball when attacking.1 The full forward must be strong at one-on-one contests to wrestle off opponents.1 Due to the free-flowing and complex nature of each position, more data is required on each player in order to determine the level of risk associated with the number of impacts to the head.

+An interesting finding in analyzing the impact data by age, height and body mass were the differences observed.
+Players in the lower age group (<20 yr.) had fewer average impacts per-player per-season but recorded higher median resultant linear and rotational accelerations but interestingly had a lower median HITSP and RWECP.
+When viewed by player height, players above 1.87 m recorded higher median resultant linear and rotational accelerations and as a result had a higher median HITSP and RWECP.
+When viewed by body mass players in the middle group recorded a higher median resultant linear and rotational accelerations and as a result had a higher median HITSP and RWECP.
+A possible reason for this finding is that players under the age of 20, over 1.87 m tall and with a body mass of 74-78 kg may be exposed to more severe impacts than other players.
+This may be as a result of less playing experience, playing in positions where their height would be an advantage strategically and have the body mass that enables the player to be exposed to positions on the field of play and record more impacts than other player positions.
+Further research is warranted exploring these aspects on a larger cohort in different sporting codes to identify if there is a similar pattern.